New York City Alliance Against Sexual Assault

-The Kering Foundation supports the "Dream, Own, Tell- DOT " program aimed at preventing sexual violence and engaging young people from marginalized communities between the ages of 13 and 21.
+From 2018 to 2021, the Kering Foundation supported the "Dream, Own, Tell- DOT " program aimed at preventing sexual violence and engaging young people from marginalized communities between the ages of 13 and 21.
 The goal is to empower young people to become impactful organizers and change makers to combat sexual violence within their own communities.
 Through a 13 to 18-week program, Project DOT equips youth to challenge harmful norms through:

 • An educational and leadership curriculum teaching them how to identify and dismantle unhealthy social norms.

 • Community mobilization training enabling youth to go into their communities and challenge dangerous behaviors.